 In its Compliance Order, the PUC directed the Company to continue monitoring advances in elevated voltage mobile technology and keep the PUC apprised of these efforts.
-18 On January 29, 2016, the Institute of Electrical and Electronics Engineers (IEEE) Standards Boards approved standard P1695, Guide to Understanding, Diagnosing and Mitigating Stray and Contact Voltage.
-A copy of this guide was approved by the IEEE.
+17 P1695, Guide to Understanding, Diagnosing and Mitigating Stray and Contact Voltage.
+The 1695 guide revision has passed balloting, and the guide is now with the IEEE editors.
+The editing should be complete by 2024 and then the guide will go to publication.
+The recent changes include adding case studies, and information on troubleshooting swimming pool shocks.
+Efforts were made to eliminate redundancies and improve the flow of the document.
+No changes impacted the current test methods or process.

 The Company is not aware of any additional changes to mobile testing technology.
 In FY 2024, the Company plans to continue using its existing manual technology and chosen vendor mobile technology for the Contact Voltage Program.

 In January of 2013, the Company awarded its first three-year contract to Premier for the FY 2013, FY 2014, and FY 2015 mobile surveys.
 In October of 2015, the Company awarded a new five-year contract to Willbros, now TRC, for the FY 2016, FY 2017, FY 2018, FY 2019, and FY20 mobile surveys.
 In August of 2020, the Company awarded a new three-year contract to Osmose Utilities for the FY21, FY22, and FY23 mobile surveys.
-The Company is currently amending an existing contract with Osmose Utilities and will award them the FY24 mobile survey contract.
-The Company will evaluate the results and make recommendations to continue using Osmose or use another vendor for future mobile surveys.
+The Company awarded the FY24 contract to Osmose Utilities and will evaluate the results and make recommendations to continue using Osmose Utilities or another vendor for future mobile surveys.

-18 Compliance Order at 8.
+17 Compliance Order at 8.

-The Narragansett Electric Company d/b/a Rhode Island Energy RIPUC Docket No. 4237 2023 Contact Voltage Annual Report Page 25 of 26
+The Narragansett Electric Company d/b/a Rhode Island Energy RIPUC Docket No. 4237 2024 Contact Voltage Annual Report Page 25 of 27